Hierarchical clustering that takes advantage of both density-peak and density-connectivity

-This occurs when not all $x \in C_i$ has the shortest $Lpath(x,m)$.
+This occurs when not all $x \in C_i$ has the shortest $Lpath(x,m_i)$ wrt another cluster modes.
 An example is shown in Figure~\ref{illud:b}, where some points to the left of the boundary are assigned to the left cluster, though they should belong to the right cluster.
 A dataset, which has clusters with uniform density distribution only, does not contain $\eta$-linked clusters for the same reason.

-In practice, a dataset having clusters with slow rates of density decrease from the modes, even if every cluster is a monotonically decreasing function, can raise the same issue because a density estimator may identify multiple local peaks for such a cluster due to estimation errors.
+In practice, a dataset having clusters with slow rates of density decrease from the modes, even if every cluster is a strictly decreasing function, can raise the same issue because a density estimator may identify multiple local peaks for such a cluster due to estimation errors.

 In addition, a dataset having clusters with multiple local peaks may not contain $\eta$-linked clusters when the local peaks do not have the shortest path to the correct modes.
 Figures~\ref{illud:c} and \ref{illud:d} illustrate two example density distributions with two clusters having a local peak (Peak 3) in addition to the cluster mode (Peak 2).
-Peak 3 in Figure \ref{illud:c} has the shortest path to Peak 2; and it is assigned to the same cluster with Peak 2.
+Peak 3 in Figure~\ref{illud:c} has the shortest path to Peak 2; and it is assigned to the same cluster with Peak 2.
 However, Peak 3 in Figure~\ref{illud:d} has the shortest path to Peak 1.
 This is because its nearest point with higher density is the point which has the shortest path to Peak 1.
 Note that this occurs even if Peak 3 is just a tiny bump in the data distribution.

-In a nutshell, {\em $\eta$-linked clusters are sensitive to (i) the distance separation between clusters; and (ii) the data density distribution}.
+Therefore, {\em $\eta$-linked clusters are sensitive to (i) the distance separation between clusters; and (ii) the data density distribution}.

 Based on the first two lemmas and Definition~\ref{def:cluster}, we formulate a theorem for an algorithm which identifies $\eta$-linked clusters as follows: